ahgi/batchai_inference/README.md

 The input argument `'--inference'` is used to specify the scoring task: `'cloth_recognition'` or `'classification'`.
 The main idea is to shad the whole dataset into partitions based on the total number of workers, and each work process its assigned partition of images independently.
 There is no inter-communication between each work.

-When the scirpt completes, it outputs the total number of images it processed and how long it took, such as:
+When the script completes, it outputs the total number of images it processed and how long it took, such as:

  ```sh
  Worker 0 Processed 3124 images, took 0:10:43.983157